johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 Since `fgets()` retains the newline character, we need to replace it with a space character to correctly parse the assumed space-delimited command string (i.e. replace the last character with space).
 Once the character has been replaced, we can move onto tokenizing the command string.
 Once again, the use of a while-loop is appropriate.

-The parsing functionality will be written in the function `parse_cmd()`.
+The parsing functionality is written in the function `parse_cmd()`.
 This function is also responsible for building the `argv` array, a NULL-terminated array of pointers to NULL-terminated character strings.
 By convention, the first element of `argv` is the name of the program executable file.
 The remaining elements, if any, are arguments or options for that program (e.g. `/bin/ls -al`).

 The prototype and definition for `parse_cmd()`are presented below.